Whether you approach it with fearless passion or like you do a chat with your best mate, everyone has a natural style of influence.

-The Wizard’s skills lies in their ability to conjure up spells and potions to solve any problems the client may have.
+The Wizard’s skills lie in their ability to conjure up spells and potions to solve any problems the client may have.
 They have amazing memories for recalling thousands of previous potions they’ve made for other customers in the past.
-In fact nobody knows their own products and services better than the Wizard.
+In fact, nobody knows their own products and services better than the Wizard.

 If you ever need a technical question answered – ask a Wizard.